 “This is why the king is going to Japan,” he said.
 “It is very important for them that they keep the Japanese market warm.”

 Japan holds other interests, too.
-Saudi Arabia’s sovereign wealth fund is teaming up with Japanese firm SoftBank (a massive $100 billion tech investment fund.) to launch
+Saudi Arabia’s sovereign wealth fund is teaming up with Japanese firm SoftBank (SFTBF) to launch a massive $100 billion tech investment fund.

 The kingdom may also want to court Japanese investors as it prepares to sell shares in state oil giant Aramco next year in what’s expected to be the world’s biggest ever IPO.